open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-planet-user-manual.md

   ![Software check](images/tg-software-update.png)

   3. As shown below, showing software of Nation Version and Local Version.
+You will only get update if both versions do not match.

   ![Software version](images/tg-software-update3.png)

-  4. **Upgrade planet apk** will allow you to update the software and sync Publications.
+  4. **Upgrade planet apk** will allow to get latest myplanet

   ![Software update](images/tg-software-update2.png)